 The Collector section is used by both the interfaces and the background services.
 Enter the name of the Collector database to be used in the Database field.
 The standard database naming convention is to use Collector for the production environment and CollectorTest for the test environment.

 Enter the DSN this machine will use to connect to the Stockell application database in the Application DSN field.
-The standard naming conventions are IcsMain for production and IcsTest for the test environment.
+The standard naming conventions are Chcc-rcm for production and Chcc-rcm-test for the test environment.

 Enter the DSN this machine will use to connect to the Stockell collector database in the Collector DSN field.
 Normally, these names reflect the name of the database entered previously: Collector for the production and CollectorTest for the test environment.